devRael1/LolyTools/README.md

 - [ ] Make dodge (champ select) detection for logs system
 - [ ] Make *Refresh* system for Stats with OP.GG (POST request)
+- [ ] Found a way to create persistent logs system (save log file or use List in memory)

 ## `📝 License`